SebasoOlsen/IDATA2306_12/README.md

 - Step 5: Run the MySql commands stored in stayfinder.sql.txt
 - Step 6: Run StayFinderApplication.main() to start the backend.

-DATABASE Username defined in application properties:
+-DATABASE Username defined in application properties:
-Username: StayFinderApp
+-Username: StayFinderApp
-Password: StayFinderApp
+-Password: StayFinderApp

+-To be able to see pictures on Hotels you need to add the hotel through the Hotel Admin endpoint on the dashboard.